-The income from the deconsolidation of Logistica CPH K/S amounted to less than ≤ 1 m.
-The income from the deconsolidation of TE Kronos GmbH and LHT Power Three LLC (including the three LHT subsidiaries) amounted to less than $\in 1$ m in either case.
+The income from the deconsolidation of Logistica CPH K/S amounted to less than €1 m.
+The income from the deconsolidation of TE Kronos GmbH and LHT Power Three LLC (including the three LHT subsidiaries) amounted to less than $\leq 1 \text{ m}$ in either case.
 These figures are reported under other net operating income.